-Even with a free account, you can post on a maximum of five profiles, which is more than enough for most brands starting out.
+Even with a free account, you can post on a maximum of five profiles, which is more than enough for most brands starting.

-There’s also a nifty extension on Google Chrome that enables you to schedule your posts without using the Hootsuite platform directly.
+There’s also a nifty extension on Google Chrome that lets you schedule your posts without using the Hootsuite platform directly.

-Hootsuite permits you to manage your projects efficiently because you can quickly assign tasks to your team members with little to no hassle, letting you work better as a team and get more done more efficiently.
+Hootsuite permits you to manage your projects efficiently because you can quickly assign tasks to your team members with little to no hassle, letting you work better and get more done more efficiently.

 Another popular software you might want to through into the mix for comparison is Monday.com.

 An essential aspect of brand management involves keyword tracking.